Amerasian Homecoming Act: Background

 In April 1975, the U.S.-backed government of South Vietnam fell to North Vietnamese forces.
 Refugees from Vietnam started to arrive in the United States under U.S. government programs.
 In 1982, the U.S. Congress passed the Amerasian Immigration Act (PL 97-359).
 The law prioritized U.S. immigration to children fathered by U.S. citizens including from Korea, Laos, Cambodia, Vietnam, and Thailand.
 However, the law did not provide immigration to mothers or half-siblings, only to Amerasian children.
 Amerasians would generally have to coordinate with their American fathers in order to obtain a visa.
-This provided a challenge for many since some fathers did not know they had children or the fathers may not have wanted to claim the children.
+This provided a challenge for many since some fathers did not know they had children and many American fathers may not have wanted to claim the children.
 If the Amerasian children did not have documentation from the American father, then they could be examined for "American" physical features by a group of doctors.
 Additionally, since the U.S. and Vietnam's governments did not have diplomatic relations, the law could not be applied to Vietnamese Amerasian children.
 Essentially the Amerasian Immigration Act did little for Amerasian children and even less for Vietnamese Amerasian children.

 As a way to address Vietnamese Amerasian children, the U.S. government permitted another route for Vietnamese-born children of American soldiers to the United States.
 The children would be classified as immigrants, but would also be eligible to receive refugee benefits.
 The U.S. and Vietnam governments established the Orderly Departure Program (ODP).
 The program is housed in the United Nations High Commission for Refugees (UNHCR).
 The ODP created a system where South Vietnamese soldiers and others connected to the U.S. war effort could emigrate from Vietnam to the United States.
 Initially the Amerasian children had to have documentation from their American fathers to be issued a visa, however the program eventually expanded to individuals that did not have firm documentation.
 The Orderly Departure Program moved around 6,000 Amerasians and 11,000 relatives to the United States.